Ambeeru-Vignesh/XV6-A3/Readme.md

 ## 5. Conclusion <a name="conclusion"></a>

-You have successfully modified the xv6 operating system to provide all the scheduler statistics of the processes including average turn around time and average wait time.
+You have successfully modified the xv6 operating system to provide all the scheduler statistics of the processes including FCFS and PBS.
-#   X V 6 - A 3 
- 
- 